hzwer/ECCV2022-RIFE/README.md

 [【4K・60fps】- 邓丽君，你有男朋友没有？- 我的愿望是要有四个（不是）](https://www.bilibili.com/video/BV1ZK411u7CM?from=search&seid=17760804974094984298)

 ## Evaluation
+**Our paper has not been officially published yet, and our method and experimental results are under improvement.
+Due to the incorrect data reference, the latency measurement of Sepconv and TOFlow in our arxiv paper needs to be modified.**

 Download [RIFE model](https://drive.google.com/file/d/1c1R7iF-ypN6USo-D2YH_ORtaH3tukSlo/view?usp=sharing) or [RIFE2F1.5C model](https://drive.google.com/file/d/1ve9w-cRWotdvvbU1KcgtsSm12l-JUkeT/view?usp=sharing) reported by our paper.

 **Vimeo90K**: Download [Vimeo90K dataset](http://toflow.csail.mit.edu/) at ./vimeo_interp_test